 In 2015, Cosmopolitan Magazine named Takei "One of the Internet's 50 Most Fascinating People."
 In 2016, California State University presented Takei with an honorary Doctorate of Humane Letters for his contributions.
 In 2019, he was awarded the Inkpot Award.
 Takei and his husband, Brad, were married at the Japanese American National Museum on September 14, 2008.

-All American Speakers is a speakers bureau and booking agency providing information on booking George Takei for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on George Takei speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking George Takei for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on George Takei speaking fees, availability, speech topics and cost to hire for your next live or virtual event.